hdmf-dev/hdmf-common-schema/README.md

 - **DynamicTableRegion**: A data structure for linking to a row or set of rows of a **DynamicTable**.
 - **AlignedDynamicTable**: A **DynamicTable** that supports storing a collection of sub-tables.
 - **CSRMatrix**: A compressed sparse row matrix.
+- **HERD**: A set of tables that track external resource references in a file or across multiple files

 The schema also provides the following base data structures: